MHK-95/Tkinter-Multithreaded-Background-Processes/README.md

 The background process adds messages to the queue.
 The Tkinter GUI app checks the queue every 100 milliseconds, and then displays the messages on a terminal like box.

 Below is an example for Linux.
-Non of the background processes freeze the GUI.
+None of the background processes freeze the GUI.
+It works for Windows as well.

 ![linux_example](linux-example.png)